yugabyte/yugabyte-db/docs/content/preview/integrations/rabbitmq.md

     [*] Waiting for messages.
 To exit press CTRL+C
     ```

-1. From a new terminal run the "App.java" class.
+1. From a new terminal run the `App.java` class.
 1. After both the applications are running, open the ysqlsh shell and insert a row into the test table as follows:

     ```sql